transcending1/Review/admin/subpage/modules/module_doc/Bi-Class GBDT.md

 ### 4.learning_rate
-+ Description

-learning rate shrinks the contribution of each tree by `learning_rate`.
-There is a trade-off b etween learning_rate and n_estimators.
+'learning rate shrinks the contribution of each tree\n              by `learning_rate`.
+There is a trade-off b\n             etween learning_rate and n_estimators.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |